-The South Loch Ness Trail is a 28 mile waymarked trail stretching from Loch Tarff, a few miles north of Fort Augustus, to Torbreck woods on the outstirts of Inverness.
-The trail goes through the villages of Whitebridge, Foyers, Inverfarigaig and Dores.
-At the start and end of the trail you will see a large monolith with a map of the whole route.
+The South Loch Ness Trail is a 58km waymarked trail stretching from Fort Augustus, to Torbreck woods on the edge of Inverness.
+The trail passes through the villages of Whitebridge, Foyers, Inverfarigaig and Dores.
 The trail is signposted by the blue markers with the little silver squirrels.

-Starting from Loch Tarff, the first new section of the trail rises sharply to the second highest point at Suidhe Viewpoint (1200 ft).
+Starting from Fort Augustus, the trail rises sharply for 10km on high quality trail to beautiful Loch Tarff and then on to the second highest point at Suidhe Viewpoint (393m).
 From here you can see not only Loch Ness but Loch Knockie, Loch Mhor and Loch nan Eun.
-Descending from Suidhe, the trail goes through a section of woodland, before joining a track which takes you to the junction of the B862.
-Crossing the B862, the trail continues to the bridge at Ardochy before it follows a minor road to Whitebridge.
+Descending from Suidhe, the trail follows a mixture of constructed trail, forest track and minor road before reaching the junction of the B862.
+Crossing the B862, the trail continues to the bridge at Ardochy before it follows another minor road to Whitebridge.
 The Whitebridge Hotel is open all year and is a great place for some light refreshment!
-Just after the Whitebridge hotel you will see one of the finest surviging examples of a single span General Wade Bridge built in 1732.
+Just after the Whitebridge hotel you will see one of the finest surviing examples of a single span General Wade Bridge built in 1732.

 Further information on the South Loch Ness Trail is available on the Visitinvernesslochness website including maps and trail notes which you can download.